Norman Schwarzkopf Sr.: Early life

-Schwarzkopf was born in Newark, New Jersey, to Julius George Schwarzkopf and Agnes Sarah Schmidt, of Germany.
+Schwarzkopf was born in Newark, New Jersey on August 28, 1895.
 He graduated from Barringer High School.
 He received an appointment from Walter I. McCoy to attend the United States Military Academy at West Point, graduated in 1917 and served in World War I.

 Career

 Military service and New Jersey State Police

-After receiving a commission as a second lieutenant in the cavalry, Schwarzkopf was sent to Europe as part of the American Expeditionary Forces.
+After receiving a commission as a second lieutenant in the U.S. Cavalry, Schwarzkopf was sent to Europe as part of the American Expeditionary Forces.
 He was gassed with mustard gas, making him susceptible to respiratory illnesses for the rest of his life.
 During the occupation, he served as a provost marshal, partially because of his organizational skills and partially because of his fluency in German, due to his German heritage.

 After returning to the United States with the rank of colonel, Schwarzkopf was appointed in 1921 by New Jersey Governor Edward I. Edwards to head the newly formed New Jersey State Police.
 He personally trained the first 25 state police troopers and organized the state police into two troops: a northern troop, utilizing motorcycles, to patrol the Mafia-controlled narcotics, whiskey, rum-running, and gambling rings in the New York City area; and a southern troop, with troopers on horseback, to crack down on moonshiners.
-He left the force in 1936 after being relieved of his duty by a governor with whom he frequently clashed.
+On April 6, 1926, he was commissioned a lieutenant colonel in the New Jersey National Guard, being assigned to the staff of the 44th Division.
+He also held a commission as a major in the Organized Reserve from January 10, 1924, to May 17, 1926.